-In accordance with OMB Circular A-119, NIST has actively participated in IEEE 802.16 activities.
-After initiating the project, a NIST staff member (the first author of this paper) was elected 802.16 Chair; in accordance with IEEE 802 procedures, the Chair makes procedural decisions while the Working Group makes technical decisions.
-The same staff member serves as Chair and Technical Editor of the base standard (IEEE 802.16) and served as Technical Editor of the group's approved Recommended Practice (IEEE 802.16.2).
-He has organized a number of sessions and provided other services to maintain the group's momentum.
+NIST has actively participated in IEEE 802.16 activities.
+After initiating the project, a NIST staff member (the first author of this paper) was elected 802.16 Working Group Chair, leading the activities, driving the development of standards, and representing the group to its superior bodies.
+The same staff member has served as Technical Editor of standards, organized a number of sessions, and provided many other services to maintain the group's progress.